 One of the most popular forms of transportation in Bologna is the motorino (scooter).
 The licence requirements depend on your age and the horsepower (check this informative article for details on obtaining driver’s licence in Italy and this one about the general criteria for getting a driver’s licence for EU and non-EU citizens).
 If you buy secondhand, make sure you obtain the certificato per ciclomotore (motorcycle permit).
 Wearing a helmet is obligatory and saves lives.

 Electric scooters (monopattini elettrici) are fast becoming a popular means of transportation.
 However, if you decide to ride one of those (no permit required), be sure to follow the safety regulations in force.
 As of 10 November 2021, their speed limit has been reduced to 20 km/h on the road and 6 km/h in pedestrian areas.
 A parliamentary proposal also seeks to introduce a ban on driving after dark and obligatory helmet wearing.
-For the time being, however, the Highway Code treats electric scooters as some sort of high-tech bicycles.
+For the time being the Highway Code treats an electric scooter as some sort of high-tech bicycle.

 Exploring the province of Bologna and beyond